jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And if we keep fighting imagined ideological enemies, at least with this book, we can read what we could have done as we regret the choices of player gods who lost the game.

-===
+## Book Summary

 Writer David Mamet once said being free from trying to please a group means being free to concentrate on Nature.
 So I embraced obscurity and was quite ambitious when writing this book.
 Saying that Techvolution is divided into three parts:

-**A New Philosophy:** This part upgrades our political philosophy to the Digital Age.
+**I. A New Philosophy:** This part upgrades our political philosophy to the Digital Age.
 It gets Main Street to see the big picture that they're all player gods who must use digital tools to solve their own problems.

-**Building the Life Star:** Explains the new political and economic truth we'll see in the Digital Age.
+**II.
+Building the Life Star:** Explains the new political and economic truth we'll see in the Digital Age.
 When digital tools like apps, bio-monitors, and big data, the Life Star will show us where our political opinions come from.
 We'll be able to create definitions of political and economic right and wrong objectively.
 This will help us remove much political uncertainty in society.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics and chemistry.
 The troubling part is many people won't accept what this new telescope shows us.

-**Starting Starfleet:** We'll conceptualize digital tools totally detached from the Industrial Age.
+**III.
+Starting Starfleet:** We'll conceptualize digital tools totally detached from the Industrial Age.
 These products will make The Digital Age lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence, start Starfleet.

 ===

-This book's goal is pretty high.
+Book I, A New Philosophy, has a pretty high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Digital Age.
 But we're using the philosophy of the Industrial Age to run our society.
 That means not since the Conservatism (1791), and Progressivism (1859) philosophy cards were clicked have we had fundamentally new ideas in politics.

 We need a new philosophy that factors in all the wondrous possibilities of digital technology, a philosophy that builds on the accomplishments of the past.
 We need a philosophy that empowers the people on Main Street to again see the big picture; that they're player gods whose choices determine the health of society.
 Watching TV isn't politics.
 Making good choices is politics.
 You should still vote, still debate what's best for your community, but using digital tools to improve your life, is your most potent political power.
 If other people don't follow, get them on board.
 If they yell out in Twitter comments that "you can't change the world!" leave them behind.
 Evolution sure will.